DreamOfTheRedChamber/system-design-interviews/storage_mySQL/storage_mysql_schemadesign.md

 SchoolAddress varchar // School address depends on SchoolName
 ```

-#### Procedure
+### Procedure

 * Based on the requirements, write down SQL queries.
 * Then based on the complexity of these SQL queries, write down

-### Physical design
+# Physical design

-#### Select the DB engine
+## Select the DB engine

 * Comparison between different DB engines: [https://coding.imooc.com/lesson/49.html\#mid=403](https://coding.imooc.com/lesson/49.html#mid=403) 3.08'

-#### Select the correct data type
+## Select the correct data type

 * Cheatsheet for all data types: [https://tableplus.com/blog/2018/07/mysql-data-types-cheatsheet.html](https://tableplus.com/blog/2018/07/mysql-data-types-cheatsheet.html)
-* Step
-  1. Determine the type category: number, string, time, binary
+* Determine the type category: number, string, time, binary

-  2. Determine the specific type:
+### Integer types
-     * TinyInt vs SmallInt vs MediumInt vs ..: Use TinyInt to replace enum.
+* TinyInt vs SmallInt vs MediumInt vs Int vs BigInt: Use TinyInt to replace enum.
+* Int is the most frequently used type, uses 4 bytes.
+* Guarantee that the data won't overflow first, then save space.

+### Float/Double and decimal types
+* Floating-point types: Float vs Double Use binary to represent decimal and could be inaccurate.
-     * Float vs Double vs Decimal: Use decimal whenever possible because it is more precise.
+* Fixed-Point types: Decimal/Numeric separate the int and Use decimal whenever possible because it is more precise.
-     * Datetime vs Timestamp vs Date vs Time: In most case use Datetime \(twice the size of Timestamp but unlimited time range.
-Timestamp only extends until 2038\).
+  * Decimal(M,D): M represents digit, D represents decimal

+### Text
-     * String:
+* Types: Tinytext/text/mediumtext/longtext
 * Varchar vs Char: Char has fixed size length.
 Space will be padded in the end.
 0-255 byte; Varchar has a larger upperbound 65535 byte.
   * Use char whenever possible.
   * Use varchar on cases where max size could be much bigger than average and not so often updated \(Updating on varchar might break indexes\)
+* Text could not be used as primary key

+### Date time
+* Datetime vs Timestamp vs Date vs Time:
+  * In most case use Datetime \(twice the size of Timestamp but unlimited time range.
+Timestamp only extends until 2038\).

-#### Best practices for primary key of Innodb engine
+## Best practices for primary key of Innodb engine

 * [https://coding.imooc.com/lesson/49.html\#mid=406](https://coding.imooc.com/lesson/49.html#mid=406)